 To give you the maximum flexibility in deciding where, what and with whom to eat, generally not all meals are included in the trip price.
 This also gives you more budgeting flexibility.
 As a rule our groups tend to eat together to enable you and your family to taste a larger variety of dishes and enjoy each other's company.
 There's no obligation to do this though.

-When it comes to spending money on the trip, every family is a little different.
-You know your families spending habits better than we do, so please budget a sensible amount for things like meals not included, drinks, shopping, optional activities and laundry.
-It's always better to bring a little more than you think you'll need.
-Also make sure you've read your trip details thoroughly so you know what's included in the trip price and what isn't.
-This should make budgeting a little easier.
-You'll find this info in the Inclusions section of your Essential Trip Information (that's this document).
+When it comes to spending money on the trip, every traveller is a little different.
+You know your spending habits better than we do, so please budget an appropriate amount for things like optional meals, drinks, shopping, optional activities, and laundry.
+Make sure you have read the itinerary and inclusions thoroughly so you know what is included in the trip price and what you may need to pay for while travelling.

 TIPPING

 We try to plan for every eventuality, but there are still some things beyond our control.
-Please make sure you have access to an extra US$500 per family member for emergencies (e.g. severe weather, natural disasters, civil unrest) or other events that result in unavoidable changes to the itinerary (e.g. transport strikes or cancellations, airport closures).
-Sometimes these things necessitate last minute changes to enable our trips to continue to run, and as a result there may be some extra costs involved.
+We reserve the right to change an itinerary after departure due to local circumstances or a Force Majeure Event.
+In such emergency circumstances, the additional cost of any necessary itinerary alterations will be covered by you.
+Please note we are not responsible for any incidental expenses that may be incurred as a result of the change of itineraries including but not limited to visas, vaccinations or non-refundable flights.
+Make sure you have access to an extra US$500 for emergencies (e.g. severe weather, natural disasters, civil unrest) or other events that result in unavoidable changes to the itinerary (e.g. transport strikes or cancellations, airport closures).
+Sometimes these things necessitate last-minute changes to enable our trips to continue to run, and as a result, there may be some extra costs involved.
+The recommended amount is listed in USD for the relatability of universal travellers, however, local currency may be needed once in the country to cover these costs.

 COMMISSIONS